dotnet/tye/docs/reference/commandline/tye-build-push-deploy.md

 - `-v|--verbosity <Debug|Info|Quiet>`

-    The verbosity of logs emitted by `tye deploy`.
+    The verbosity of logs emitted by `tye build-push-deploy`.
 Defaults to Info.

 - `-n|--namespace`